DEDEJS/DEDEJS/README.md

-# 👋 Olá, eu sou o André Aparecido!
+# 👋 Hi, I'm André Aparecido!

-Sou um desenvolvedor web back-end apaixonado por tecnologia e aprendizado contínuo.
-Atualmente, estudo na FMU e estou focado no desenvolvimento de sistemas em **PHP**, com experiência também em **JavaScript**, **HTML**, **CSS** e **SQL Server**.
+I am a backend web developer passionate about technology and continuous learning.
+I am currently studying at FMU and focused on developing systems in **PHP**, with experience also in **JavaScript**, **HTML**, **CSS**, and **SQL Server**.

-Tenho como objetivo construir soluções simples, funcionais e bem organizadas — como o projeto [InfoCar](https://github.com/DEDEJS/InfoCar), que estou desenvolvendo como um sistema de manutenção veicular pessoal, com visão de expandi-lo futuramente.
+My goal is to build simple, functional, and well-organized solutions — like the [InfoCar](https://github.com/DEDEJS/InfoCar) project, which I am developing as a personal vehicle maintenance system, with plans to expand it in the future.

 ---

-## 🛠️ Tecnologias e Ferramentas
+## 🛠️ Technologies and Tools

 - 💻 PHP, JavaScript, HTML5, CSS3
 - 🗄️ SQL Server